5 Tips For Fishing Without Bait

 Can I Catch a Trout Without Bait?

 Yes, there are numerous methods you can use to catch trout even when you don’t have baits.
-You can use the hook-only method, but you have to be ready to dap and shake the hook to attract the fish.
+You can use the hook-only method but must be ready to dap and shake the hook to attract the fish.
 You can also use nets and traps.

 Conclusion